e-perez-k/Notes-Full-Stack-project/README.md

 - MongoDB Atlas
 - Router Express

-Feel free to comment or suggest improvements.

-I will appreciate it very much.
+Feel free to comment or suggest improvements, I will appreciate it very much.